 IV.
-Program Level Learning Goals and the Council of Social Work Education's Social Work Competencies:
+Council of Social Work Education's Social Work Competencies

 Because this course focuses on providing you with the knowledge, skills, and values for you to engage in ethical and professional behavior, it has been selected to be part of the School of Social Work overall assessment program.